Nir Oz: 2023 Hamas attack

 By percent of population, Nir Oz had one of the highest death tolls in the October 7 attacks.
 About one quarter of the 400 residents of Nir Oz were killed or abducted.
 About a third of all hostages taken on October 7 were from Nir Oz, including the Bibas family and Oded Lifshitz.
-The IDF did not arrive on the scene until at least 40 minutes after the attack was over.
+The IDF did not arrive on the scene until at least 40 minutes after the attack was over, with militants entering all but six of the over 200 residences at the kibbutz.

 The surviving kibbutz members were evacuated to Eilat.
 In January 2024, many moved to Kiryat Gal.
 The authority responsible for the rehabilitation of Israeli communities affected by the Hamas attack has estimated that it will take two years to fully rebuild Nir Oz.
+As of January 2025 Prime Minister Benjamin Netanyahu, had not visited the kibbutz, and was questioned by reporters why he had not done so in November 2023.
 As of March 2025, only eight residents had returned, and the kibbutz did not yet have a reconstruction plan due to a lack of funding from the Israeli government.

+The effort to rebuild the kibbutz began about two years after the attacks, according to Neri Shotan who is the head of the Kibbutz Movements rehabilitation fund.
+Reportedly the five-year plan for the reconstruction including a memorial wall, totals NIS 19 billion ($5.7 billion USD) for all kibbutz with Nir Oz being designated NIS 350 million ($95 million USD).
+Released Nir Oz hostage Gadi Moses, spoke at a ceremony to mark the rebuilding and creating foundations.
+The National Planning and Building Council green lite fast tracking construction of about 200 new housing units and other public buildings in Nir Oz in September 2025.

+In October 2025, members of the kibbutz visited their homes and the area to commemorate the attack, those killed and those taken and still held hostage during the attack.

 Economy

 Nir Oz has agricultural enterprises, a paint factory, and an engineering firm.
 It is known as a major grower of asparagus.
 The kibbutz kept a flock of turkeys that escaped or were released during the 2023 Hamas attack and are now roaming freely.
 The agricultural workers were at one time Gazan, but in recent years workers from Thailand have been employed instead.

 As of 2023, the kibbutz was beginning to market itself as an ecotourism destination; agronomist Ran Pauker would provide information about the kibbutz's 900 species of desert-appropriate plantings.
 Ran Pauker is one of the co-authors of one of the chapters of a 2001 book on combating desertification (sometimes described as oasification) with site-appropriate landscape design.

 Drinking water is provided from a desalination plant at Ashkelon; irrigation is performed with recycled water from the Shafdan wastewater treatment plant (for more on Shafdan see here).